Providing The Skilled, Assertive Advocacy You Deserve

 Did Your Lawyer Miss The Statute Of Limitations?

 A statute of limitation is a law that provides for a time period that, once past, forever bars you from pursuing a particular legal claim.
-Breach of contract, for example, carries a five-year statute of limitation in Florida.
+A claim for a breach of contract, for example, carries a five-year statute of limitation in Florida.
 The statute for negligence actions lasts for four years, and the period is two years for professional liability cases targeting lawyers, physicians and accountants.

 What Constitutes Malpractice In Statutes Of Limitation?